Zoom failed to start because no Qt platform plugin could be initialized

 105 │ ZoomLauncher exit.

-What was interesting is that I would have expected Qt to be automatically added as part of the Zoom package.
-Sadly that wasn’t the case at all, and I had to install it myself.
-I suspect maybe it was listed as optional when adding Zoom, but even that doesn’t sound right since it’s not really optional.
+What was perplexing is that I would have expected Qt to be installed as a dependency of the Zoom package.
+Sadly that wasn't the case at all, and I had to manually install it.
+I suspect maybe it was listed as an optional dependency when installing Zoom, but even that doesn't sound right since it's not really optional.

 So to get Qt installed, you just need to install the qt5-base